Rosi Sexton: Personal life

 Sexton has one son.
 In 2010, she qualified as an osteopath after completing her BSc Osteopathy degree at Oxford Brookes University.
 She has a passion for climbing and in 2017 climbed the highest artificial climbing wall in the world, Luzzone Dam, in Switzerland.
 The climb was sponsored for the benefit of the Mind charity.

+In 2023, Sexton revealed on her personal blog that she had received a diagnosis of autism.